 Advantages & field of application

-The choice between an extension of a grid in AC or DC depends on a variety of technical, economic, environmental and technical factors, the profitability threshold between the two types of current systems varied overtime depending on the use cases.
+The choice between an extension of a grid in AC or DC depends on a variety of technical, economic, environmental and technical factors, the profitability threshold between the two types of current systems has varied over time depending on the use cases.
 The first resurgence of a DC system was registered in 1954 in Sweden when the island of Gotland was connected back to the mainland.

-With the increasing need to integrate remote large-scale renewables and the growing share of distributed DC connected energy resources, DC transmission will become more relevant and its integration within the current AC system will contribute in several ways to achieve a cost-efficient energy transition.
+With the increasing need to integrate remote large-scale renewables and the growing share of distributed DC connected energy resources, DC transmission will become more relevant, and its integration within the current AC system will contribute in several ways to achieving a cost-efficient energy transition.

 Major advantages of the integration of DC systems will be:

-- Increase of transmission capacity by leveraging existing AC corridors to create new higher capacity DC corridors, boosting transmission capacity with limited additional environmental and social impact.
+- An increase of transmission capacity by leveraging existing AC corridors to create new higher capacity DC corridors, boosting transmission capacity with limited additional environmental and social impact.

-- Enhancement of power flow control which enables better utilization of the lines closer to thermal limits.
+- An enhancement of power flow control which enables a better utilisation of the lines closer to thermal limits.

-- Increase in ancillary services provision such as voltage/frequency regulation or power oscillations damping.
+- An increase in ancillary services provision such as voltage / frequency regulation or power oscillations damping.

-- Enhancement of flexibility in the overall transmission grid being able to cope with the characteristics of renewable power infeed.
-To date, there exist more than 180 HVDC operational projects all over the world.
+- Enhancement of flexibility in the overall transmission grid, being able to cope with the characteristics of renewable power infeed.
+To date, there exist more than 180 HVDC operational projects worldwide.
 A few non-meshed multi-terminal systems are in operation in Europe, North America and Asia.
-In the next ten years, over 25,000 km of HVDC transmission lines will be built and operated in parallel to over 300,000 km HVAC transmission lines according to the TYNDP estimates, yet most of these are case-by-case point-to-point connections.
+In the next ten years, over 25,000 km of HVDC transmission lines will be built and operated in parallel with over 300,000 km HVAC transmission lines according to the TYNDP estimates, yet most of these are case-by-case, point-to-point connections.

-Concepts like the North Sea Wind Power Hub already show advanced DC grid layouts complementing the AC onshore system.
+Concepts such as the North Sea Wind Power Hub already show advanced DC grid layouts complementing the AC onshore system.
 The Med Grid idea is already linking European, North African and Middle Eastern areas around the Mediterranean area.

-More visionary approaches such as a global grid based on DC backbones may allow to exchange high levels of renewable energy supply in a cost-effective and secure way.
+More visionary approaches such as a global grid based on DC backbones may allow high levels of renewable energy supply to be exchanged in a cost-effective and secure manner.

 Technology Readiness Level

-For the estimation of the TRL of DC grid systems, it has to be distinguished between
+For the estimation of the TRL of DC grid systems, the following must be distinguished:

 • TRL 9 for radial multi-terminal systems;